020 7873 5000

 Explore Madaba & Mount Nebo

-Travelling from Amman to Petra along the King’s Way, stop at Madaba, a settlement dating back to the bronze age.
-The present-day city is known for the many mosaics found in the remains of floors of private homes and public buildings, and is the site of the famed Byzantine mosaic map of the region.
-Nearby are Mount Nebo, from where Moses is said to have stood and looked to the Promised Land, and the crusader castle of Kerak.
+Madaba is a settlement dating back to the bronze age, and an easy detour when travelling along the King’s Way from Amman to Petra.
+The present-day city is known for the many floor mosaics uncovered in private homes and public buildings, and is the site of the famed Byzantine mosaic map of the region.

 Hike in one of Jordan’s nature reserves

-Jerash is the only place in the world where Roman chariot performances can be experienced in a genuine Roman setting.
-In the huge hippodrome, there are displays of Roman army drills and battle tactics featuring legionaries in full armour, as well as re-enactments of chariot race.
-Sit back for an hour during your tour of the ruins and watch the action.
+Jerash’s hippodrome is the only place in the world where chariot races can be experienced in a genuine Roman setting.
+There are also re-enactments of Roman army drills and battle tactics featuring legionaries in full armour.

 Genuinely small groups